 Carnitine exists in two forms: D-carnitine and L-carnitine.
-The L-form is the one found in nature and is biologically active.
+The L-form is the kind of carnitine found in nature and is biologically active.
 On labels, you'll see it listed as L-carnitine, L-carnitine L-tartrate, or Propionyl-L-carnitine.
 They're all similar, and similarly effective.
-The D form, on the other hand, is biologically inactive and isn't sold as a supplement.
+The D form of carnitine, on the other hand, is biologically inactive and isn't sold as a supplement.

 What does L-Carntine do?

 L-carnitine helps to transport fat, particularly long-chain fatty acids, into the mitochondria of cells.
-Once there, they can be oxidized—used as fuel—to generate adenosine triphosphate, or ATP.
+Once there, the fatty acids can be oxidized—used as fuel—to generate adenosine triphosphate, or ATP.
 L-carnitine does this cellular work both when you exercise and rest, but research confirms that it is especially effective during intense exercise.

-Without adequate L-carnitine, most dietary fats can't get into the mitochondria and be burned for fuel.
-But for people with L-carnitine deficiency, it is a serious medical condition.
+Without adequate carnitine, most dietary fats can't get into the mitochondria and be burned for fuel.
+But for people with carnitine deficiency, it is a serious medical condition.
 It can lead to muscle weakness, stunted growth, an enlarged liver, and a number of other problems.
-This is one reason why L-carnitine is considered a "conditionally essential" nutrient: Your body produces it, but if it doesn't produce enough, your health can be seriously impacted.
+This is one reason it's considered a "conditionally essential" nutrient: Your body produces it, but if it doesn't produce enough, your health can be seriously impacted.

 A study out of Scotland concluded that in addition to its fat-transporting work, L-carnitine also enhances insulin's actions on muscle cells.
-What this means is that L-carnitine can help keep blood glucose levels low, even after a carb-rich meal, while also aiding glycogen repletion.
-This is one reason I advocate taking L-carnitine with a post-workout meal.
+What this means is that it can help keep blood glucose levels low, even after a carb-rich meal, while also aiding glycogen repletion.
+This is one reason I advocate taking this supplement with a post-workout meal.

 Some of the most interesting research into L-carnitine supplementation focuses on how it can enhance athletic performance.